-Regarding the rest of geomagnetic instruments at the ROM, no measurements made with the magnetometers of H and Z have been found.
-These instruments are missing with exception of the Barrow theodolite (see Fig. 5a) that is still preserved and exhibited at the ROM and detailed in Instituto Geográfico Nacional (2012).
+Regarding the rest of the geomagnetic instruments at the ROM, no measurements made with the magnetometers of H and Z have been found.
+These instruments are missing, with exception of the Barrow theodolite (see Fig. 5a) that is still preserved and exhibited at the ROM and detailed in Instituto Geográfico Nacional (2012).

-In 1878, a Brunner theodolite and a Brunner inclinometer were acquired (Fig. 5b,c).
+In 1878, a Brunner theodolite and a Brunner inclinometer were acquired (Fig. 5b, c).
 These instruments were installed as far as possible from any potential sources of disturbance that could distort the measurements.
-One year later, in 1879, regular observations of magnetic declination and inclination began at the ROM (Real Observatorio de Madrid, 1890).
+After 1 year, in 1879, regular observations of magnetic declination and inclination began at the ROM (Real Observatorio de Madrid, 1890).
 The inclinometer broke down in 1892.
 In 1900, a new collection of magnetic instruments was acquired, consisting of a Brunner theodolite and a Brunner inclinometer (Fig. 5d) manufactured by the company Salmoiraghi, Milano (Batlló, 2005; Instituto Geográfico Nacional, 2012).
-These instruments are summarized in Table 1, and most of them can be visited in the ROM's exhibition hall of historical instruments.
+These details of these instruments are summarised in Table 1, and most of them can be visited in the ROM's exhibition hall of historical instruments.